suleman-mahmood/qalam/README.md

 - Construct system prompt  and send it to LLM
 - LLM output's the code implementation
 - Edit / regenerate the code implementation satisfied

+#### Logging
+- Save sequence of user inputs and llm responses in a file

+#### Use cases
+- Choose to generate stubs
+- Choose to generate code implementations from stubs provided
+- Choose an option to write a function (route, db, controller) and give a prompt
+- Choose an option to write a test case for a function (route, db, controller) and provide the code for the function

+- User input is provided from a file, specific for each prompt

+#### QA
+- Test against the same input to 'Cursor'